Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

 7.3.1.1 Square Primitive
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Our initial approach was to use instructions, that we already had implemented.
+Our initial approach was to use instructions that we already had implemented.
-Thea meant, we first started by using the ``FMLA`` instruction.
+Therefore, we started by using the ``FMLA`` instruction.
-However, we quickly realized that the performance from multiplying two values and adding a zero value to it, was not the best.
-Therefore, we needed to implement new instructions.
+However, we quickly realized that the performance from multiplying two values and adding a zero value to it was not great.
+We decided to implement new instructions which would make our code more performant:

 .. code:: cpp